 Welcome to VCA Columbia Animal Hospital at Centre Park, “Where your pet’s health is our top priority and excellent service is our goal!”

-We have been serving the Columbia, Maryland and surrounding areas such as Ellicott City, Laurel, Elkridge, and Clarksville since 1997.
+We have been serving the Columbia, Maryland and surrounding areas such as Ellicott City, Laurel, Elkridge, Clarksville, Hanover, Catonsville and Baltimore since 1997.
 We are a full service small animal veterinary practice for puppies, kittens, dogs and cats.
 We are a well-equipped progressive veterinary practice that strives to ensure a long and healthy life for our patients and a happy relationship between our clients and their furry family members.
-We receently underwent a full remodel and expansion in 2014 and now boast a beautful and up to date facility for you and your pet's comfort.
+We recently underwent a full remodel and expansion in 2014 and now boast a beautiful and up to date facility for you and your pet's comfort.

 At VCA Columbia at Centre Park our goal is to offer your pet the highest standards of medical care through our extensively trained staff of veterinarians, technicians, and client service specialists.
 We understand that most pets are members of the family and that our pet parents want to give their “fur kids” long, happy, healthy lives.